highclaws-com/tutorial/zh-CN/003-音视频生成/youtube-tech-education-short-video.md

 ### Typography

-- **MASSIVE FONTS**: Set titles to at least `80px-90px+` and paragraph/label/code/diagram texts to at least `48px-68px+` (at least 4 times larger than desktop defaults).
-Make them bold, massive, and unmissable on mobile screens.
+- **MASSIVE FONTS (MANDATORY)**: Mobile viewers read fast.
+Set Main Titles to at least `90px-110px`, Section Subtitles to `42px-54px`, and paragraph/label/code text to at least `38px-64px`.
+Formulas or giant numbers can be up to `70px-100px`.
+If it looks "too big" for desktop, it's correct for mobile Shorts.
 - Use bold, high-contrast sans-serif titles.
 - **EMOJI INJECTIONS**: Intentionally place 1-2 expressive emojis in slide titles (e.g., `TRAP 🚨`, `RENEWAL ⏳`, `COMPLETED 🛡️`) and key diagram nodes to reduce visual dullness and enhance graphic energy.
 - Use restrained monospace type for technical labels, compact badges, counters, framework names, and footer notes.